-- Twenty Weeds of National Significance (WONS) have been identified because of their invasiveness, impacts on primary production and the environment, potential for spread and socioeconomic impacts.
+- Thirty two Weeds of National Significance (WONS) have been identified because of their invasiveness, impacts on primary production and the environment, potential for spread and socioeconomic impacts.

-- The National Environmental Alert List (the Alert List) for environmental weeds identifies 28 plant species that are in the early stages of establishment and have the potential to become a significant threat to biodiversity if they are not managed.
+- The National Environmental Alert List for environmental weeds identifies 28 plant species that are in the early stages of establishment and have the potential to become a significant threat to biodiversity if they are not managed.

 - Sleeper weeds are plants from overseas that have currently established only small wild populations but have the potential to spread widely.

-- There are six species targeted for national eradication under the Natural Resource Management Ministerial Council's National Cost-sharing Eradication program.
+- There are four weeds targeted for national eradication under the National Cost-sharing Eradication program.